-Christopher Frangione is Distinguished Fellow with the Stimson Center.
+Christopher Frangione is a Distinguished Fellow with the Stimson Center.
 He is an innovation advisor who helps organizations leverage open innovation, exponential technologies, and the crowd.
 Understanding that organizations often are reluctant to change, Chris ensures success by bringing all stakeholders to the table through talks, workshops, and market assessments.
 He then builds and helps implement the strategy to ensure sustainable impact from innovation.
 He is an expert on and speaks often on exponential technologies, the incentivized prize model, and harnessing the crowd, and has testified on crowdsourced innovation in front of both the House and the Senate in the U.S. Congress.
 Chris has led innovation engagements and workshops throughout the world for private organizations, NGOs, the European Commission, and the U.S. government.

 Chris serves on the board of the Barbara Bush Foundation for Family Literacy, where he also served as the Interim CEO.
 He is a Senior Advisor at the National Geographic Society.